fashjr/fashjr/README.md

 - 🤔 I’m looking for help with Flask & Django
 - 💬 Ask me about python, SQL, Descriptive and predictive analysis
 - 📫 How to reach me: Twitter
-- ⚡ Fun fact: I love to paint, DJ, and I play a lot of sports.
+- ⚡ Fun fact: I love to paint, DJ, design wears, basically I'm a creative